 left outer join timeperiods tp on tp.date between employee.effective_date and employee.end_date

-Data changes and corrections occur all the time as we know we regularly see volumes of changes being most active in the last six months and can occur several years in the past.
+Data changes and corrections occur all the time, as we regularly see volumes of changes being most active in the last six months and can occur several years in the past.
 Snapshots often ignore these changes unless you replace the complete data set for each load.
-The smarter way is to identify changes and replace only the data that is affected (i.e, replace all historical data for a person who has had a retroactive change).
+The smarter way is to identify changes and replace only the data that is affected (i.e., replace all historical data for a person who has had a retroactive change).
 This approach facilitates a changes-only feed and can get you close to a near-real-time data set.
-I say "close to near-real time" because the Workday API is quite slow so speed will differ depending on the number of changes occurring.
+I say "close to near-real time" because the Workday API is quite slow, so speed will differ depending on the number of changes occurring.

 We have built our own integration software specifically for Workday that accomplishes all of the above.
 It follows this sequence:

-We now have virtually all data extracted from workday in a historically accurate transaction-based format that is perfect for integrating additional data sources or generating an output with any desired time context (convert back to snapshots if required).
+We now have virtually all data extracted from Workday in a historically accurate transaction-based format that is perfect for integrating additional data sources or generating an output with any desired time context (even convert back to snapshots, if required).
 Successful reporting and analytics with Workday starts with having a data strategy for overcoming the inherent limitations of the native architecture that is just not built for this purpose.

 Learn more about One Model's Workday Integration